kompanek/drewkarnia-blog/README.md

 2. **Add new posts**: Create new `.md` or `.mdx` files in the blog folder
 3. **Customize pages**: Edit files in `src/pages/` (like `about.astro`)
 4. **Update site info**: Modify `src/consts.ts` for site title, description, etc.

+## Authoring Content: .astro vs .md Files

+You can create content for your site using either:

+- **Markdown (`.md` or `.mdx`) files:**
+  - Best for blog posts, articles, and long-form content.
+  - Supports frontmatter for metadata (title, date, etc.).
+  - Simple, readable, and easy to manage.
+- **Astro (`.astro`) files:**
+  - Best for custom pages, layouts, or when you need to mix content with components or logic.
+  - Allows you to use Astro components, JavaScript/TypeScript, and advanced features.

+Use Markdown for most content, and `.astro` files when you need more control or interactivity.

 ## Why Static Sites?